freddiehaddad/feline.nvim/README.md

 ## Requirements

 - Necessary
-  - Neovim v0.7 or greater (v0.5 or greater if using the `0.5-compat` branch)
+  - Neovim v0.7 or greater
   - You must have 24-bit RGB color enabled in Neovim (do `:help 'termguicolors'` in Neovim for more info)
 - Optional